by Rick Alan

 The virus is most easily spread when there are blisters.
 However, the virus may still spread to others when there are no visible skin sores.

-The strongest risk factor for genital herpes is having unprotected sex with an infected partner.
+The strongest risk factor for genital herpes is having unprotected sex with an infected person.
 Other risk factors include:

-Certain factors can trigger an outbreak of blisters.
+Certain factors can trigger a recurrent outbreak of blisters.
 These factors include:

 The exact cause of an outbreak is rarely known.

-Symptoms depend on whether or not this is your first episode.
+Symptoms depend on whether or not this is your first episode or a recurrence.
 The virus remains quiet between outbreaks.
 During this time, you may not have visible symptoms, but the virus may still be shedding.
 This means the virus can be spread during sex.

 The number of outbreaks varies.
 They may decrease over time.